Alaska Traditions, Native Culture and Holidays

 Seward's Day is one of the most important "official" Alaska traditions that takes place every year.
 Celebrated on March 30, this holiday simply celebrates the signing of the purchase order on the same day in 1867 by William H. Seward, the U.S. Secretary of State at the time (though this is not the date of the transfer of the land itself).

-While it's not celebrated with as much fanfare as Alaska Day, it seems more important if you consider it during the context of the time.
-Many of Seward's contemporaries considered Alaska a frozen wasteland and accused him of wasting funds that could've been put to better use in order to acquire it.
+While it's not celebrated with as much fanfare as Alaska Day, it seems more important if you consider it in the context of the time.
+Many of Seward's contemporaries considered Alaska a frozen wasteland and accused him of wasting funds that could have been put to better use.
 Obviously, if you've ever been to Alaska and had a chance to participate in Alaskan traditions, you know that Seward had the last laugh!

 Other Traditions of Alaskan Culture